-- 1. End users who will be able to receive personalised information based on Collective Intelligence in a largely automatic way. - 2.
-Communities which will benefit from the generation of ad hoc services for their members and from improved community management - 3.
-Organisations which will be able to manage different levels of intelligence to generate knowledge which will form the base of superior decisionsupport services. - 4.
+- 3. Organisations which will be able to manage different levels of intelligence to generate knowledge which will form the base of superior decision-support services. - 4.
 Service providers, seeking new outlets for customer and market development, beyond provision of products focused on individuals.